coderefinery/manuals/instructor-tech-online.md

 ## Audio

-Audio quality is one of the most important things for quality.
+Audio quality, and balance between instructors, is *absolutely critical* to good online work, especially teaching.
+Consider the
+following:

 * Can you adjust your microphone volume from very low to higher-than-needed?
 Make sure your dynamic range is larger than "barely working", so that you have some room to adjust for later.
 * Do you have a high-quality headset?
-If you can get other microphones that work without echo, but a headset is worth it for back-up.
+A headset with microphone is the most reliable, but if you can get a desktop setup working well, that can be good too.
+Always have a high-quality headset for backup anyway.
 * If you have a bluetooth headset, consider:

   * Bluetooth headsets have significant latency compared to wired or